ncbi/finagle-consul/README.md

-This project provides two resolution/announcement strategies: one using Consul sessions and K/V, the other using Consul's native service registration mechanism (refered to as the "catalog" strategy here).
+This project provides two resolution/announcement strategies: one using Consul sessions and K/V, the other using Consul's native service registration mechanism (referred to as the "catalog" strategy here).

 #### Catalog strategy